Vigdis Hårsaker

-Vigdis Hårsaker (born July 16, 1981), is a Norwegian handball player, who currently plays club handball for Byåsen IL.
+Vigdis Hårsaker (born July 16, 1981) is a Norwegian former handball player, who played most of her club handball for Byåsen IL.

-She first played handball for Sjetne, but at age 14, she transferred to Byåsen.
-Except for the year she went to France to study the language (she was on loan by Byåsen), and the two years in which she moved to Larvik HK, Hårsaker has played most of her professional career in Byåsen.
+She first played handball for Sjetne.
+At age 14, she transferred to Byåsen.
+In the 2002/03 season she was topscorer in the Norwegian league.

+She went a year to France to study the language, where she played for Toulon VAR HB ASCM (on loan by Byåsen).
+Later she played two years in for Larvik HK, where she won the Norwegian Championship and the EHF Cup Winners' Cup.
+But eventually she would eventually return to Byåsen again.
+In 2009 she became the player-assistant manager at the club.
+She retired in 2010.

 Hårsaker debuted on the Norwegian national team in 2000, at age 19.
-Since then, she has played a total of 130 matches, scoring 334 times.
+She has played a total of 133 matches, scoring 337 times.
 She was part of the team that won silver in the 2002 European Championship and a gold in the subsequent 2004 Championship.
 She has also twice won the silver medal at the World Championship, in 2001, Italy and 2007, France.

+After her playing career she became a youth coach at Sjetne, where she herself played as a kid.